 For the season to date, 23 541 (24%) of 100 053 sentinel specimens tested positive for an influenza virus.
 More influenza type A (n=18 332, 78%) than type B (n=5 209, 22%) viruses have been detected.
 Of 14 934 subtyped A viruses, 9 820 (66%) were A(H3) and 5 114 (34%) were A(H1)pdm09.
 All 1 564 influenza type B viruses ascribed to a lineage were B/Victoria (70% of type B viruses were reported without a lineage).

 Details of the distribution of viruses detected in non-sentinel-source specimens are presented in the virus characteristics section.

 External data sources

 Influenzanet collects weekly data on symptoms in the general community from different participating countries across the EU/EEA.
-Please refer to the website for additional information for week 47/2022.
+Please refer to the website for additional information for week this week.